Sunset at Prambanan Temple in 2023: All You Need to Know

 Ideally, you should arrive at Prambanan before 16:00.

-As a foreigner, it’s likely that some locals ask to take a picture with you.
-It’s actually quite common in Indonesia.
+As a foreigner, some locals may ask to take a picture with you.
+It’s quite common in Indonesia.

 Allow yourself enough time to find a good spot to watch the sunset.
 I found Candi Sewu to be a better spot than Prambanan itself because fewer people go there and the angle towards the sun is better.